BasilPanda/RoR2BaddiesWithItems/Package/README.md

 	- A: While it is possible, having a good solution for this (so not using chat or console logs) is rather difficult to come up.

 ## Changelog

+**v3.0.3**
+- Updated for Survivors of the Void
+	- Item availability now gets recalculated automatically on every run start.
+	- Items are now filtered depending on enabled expansions.
+	- Enemies will no longer generate items if there's no living players or if the game is already over.
+(Yeah there was a out of range issue because of this)

 **v3.0.2**

 - Added a ton of debug logs (Only in a debug build)